Business Journey – The 7 Lessons

 Build your business around your life–not the other way around

 Being in business for yourself has so many benefits.
-A big one is the ability to leave time for the things that are important to you in life.
+A big one is an ability to leave time for the things that are important to you in life.
 Weave your business around and through what you want to do.
-If you’re just going to box yourself into a 9-5 schedule, work every night and all through the weekend, then why bother leaving the “regular” job that you hate, if that’s the case.
+If you’re just going to box yourself into a 9-5 schedule, and work every night and all through the weekend, then why bother leaving the “regular” job that you hate if that’s the case?

-- Maybe you have a family and you want to spend more time with them.
+- Maybe you have a family and want to spend more time with them.